sruthy-j-mallya/weekly-menu-planner/README.md

 # Weekly Menu Planner

-A simple menu planner where you create a list of dishes with name, category and color, and then drag and drop these dishes to the menu table.
+A simple menu planner where you create a list of dishes with name, category and colour, and then drag and drop these dishes to the menu table.
+(A vibe-coded BS website made to convince my brother to do weekly menu planning, after a heated argument.)

 # Tech Stack
 - HTML